Agriculture — Samridh Krishi

 Energy Minister Arvind Kumar Sharma informed the State Assembly that over 10.59 lakh farmers have successfully registered under the free electricity scheme.
 He assured the House that the 5.06 lakh private tubewell owners yet to register are not being pressured for bill recovery and continue to receive free irrigation power — though registration remains a mandatory administrative requirement for processing the state subsidy.

-↗ Business Standard | Mar 5, 2024Update 2UP Budget 2025–26 allocated ₹509 crore for PM KUSUM (solar pump scheme) as a complementary track to the free-electricity commitment — enabling farmers to generate and consume solar power for irrigation.
-UP has also completed 3,817 of 4,680 target agricultural feeders under its feeder segregation plan, ensuring dedicated daytime power supply to farms.
-Nationally, PM KUSUM crossed 10 lakh pumps installed/solarized in FY 2024–25.
-The 5-year promise window runs to March 2027; with ~10.59 lakh of 15.65 lakh private tubewell farmers registered as of Feb 2026, ~32% remain to be onboarded before the deadline.
+↗ Business Standard | Mar 5, 2024Update 2UP Budget 2025–26 allocated ₹509 crore for PM KUSUM (solar pump scheme) as a complementary track to the free-electricity commitment.
+UP has completed 3,817 of 4,680 target agricultural feeders under its feeder segregation plan.
+With ~10.59 lakh of 15.65 lakh private tubewell farmers registered as of Feb 2026, ~32% remain to be onboarded before the March 2027 deadline.

-↗ IISD Solar Agri Bulletin | May 2025Update 3Finance Minister Suresh Khanna presented the 2026–27 state budget, confirming that the flagship scheme providing 140 free units per kW per month to farmers for tube well irrigation has been actively running since April 1, 2023.
+↗ IISD Solar Agri Bulletin | May 2025Update 3Finance Minister Suresh Khanna confirmed that the flagship scheme providing 140 free units per kW per month to farmers for tube well irrigation has been actively running since April 1, 2023.
 The budget allocated ₹18,290 crore for irrigation and flood control schemes — a 30% increase from the previous year.
-Cabinet had formally approved 100% electricity bill waiver for 14.78 lakh private tube wells in March 2024, retroactively covering all bills from April 1, 2023.

 ↗ UP Govt Budget Portal | Feb 12, 2026 -